MirzayevFarid/DONE./README.md

 [Download Zip](https://github.com/MirzayevFarid/DONE./archive/master.zip)

-After download complete,open project in Andorid Studion and run the main on emulator or ont the real phone
+After download complete, open the project in Andorid Studio and run the app on emulator or on the real device

 ### TODO For Next Update